-Save to: By default, capture files are saved in the Downloads folder in the LRAT file system.
-You can also save them to a USB storage device or choose a different folder by tapping the Save to field.
+Save to: By default, capture files are saved in the Downloads folder in the LinkRunner file system.
+You can also save them to a Micro SD card or USB storage device or choose a different folder by tapping the Save to field.
 See also Managing Files.